Alextz307/Algorithmic-Problems/README.md

 # Algorithmic-Problems
-A collection of algorithmic problems created by myself.
+A collection of algorithmic problems created by myself, hosted on the largest Romanian Online Judge, [pbInfo](https://www.pbinfo.ro/).